Skip to content

 Payments and Cash Flow are directly connected in Mastt.
 When you mark a payment as Paid and assign it to a month, it automatically appears in your Cash Flow view.
 This integration eliminates double-entry and ensures your forecasts reflect actual payment activity.

 This article explains how payments populate cash flow data, what the visual indicators mean, and how open versus closed months affect your reporting.
-Understanding this relationship helps you maintain accurate financial forecasts and track project cash flow in real time.

 Two Ways to Populate Cash Flow